Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Fat diagonals and their fundamental groups

 A subgroup of $\sn$ is ``$d$-transitive" if it takes any \textit{ordered} $d$ points in $\{1,\ldots n\}$ to any other ordered $d$-points.
-The following result generalizes the main theorem of this section and its proof is an adaptation of the proof of that theorem as well (thus it is left to the reader).
-Define
+The following more general result follows from an adaptation of the proof of Theorem \ref{bdsecond}.